0xKayala/A-to-Z-Vulnerabilities/README.md

 Nmap is particularly noteworthy for its depth and breadth of capability and power.
 Nmap provides other capabilities beyond basic port mapping including:

-Service discovery: Nmap identifies hosts and ascertains if they are acting as mail, web or name servers.
-Nmap can also determine the applications and versions of other software which they are using.
+**Service discovery:** Nmap identifies hosts and ascertains if they are acting as mail, web or name servers.
+Nmap can also determine the applications and versions of other software which they are using.<br>
-Network mapping: Nmap host discovery can include servers, routers and switches, and how they’re physically connected.
+**Network mapping:** Nmap host discovery can include servers, routers and switches, and how they’re physically connected.
 Host discovery is part of network reconnaissance.
 A threat actor or an ethical hacker would take a range of IP addresses on a target network and then use various techniques to identify the host at that IP address if one exists.
-This technique is also called Ping scanning.
+This technique is also called Ping scanning.<br>
-Operating system detection: Nmap can identify the operating system running on devices, including perhaps the vendor and software version.
+**Operating system detection:** Nmap can identify the operating system running on devices, including perhaps the vendor and software version.<br>
-Security auditing and risk assessment: Once Nmap identifies the version and applications running on a specific host it can then further determine their open vulnerabilities.
-Network administrators can investigate external alerts to determine if vulnerable products and operating systems exist within their networks.
+**Security auditing and risk assessment:** Once Nmap identifies the version and applications running on a specific host it can then further determine their open vulnerabilities.
+Network administrators can investigate external alerts to determine if vulnerable products and operating systems exist within their networks.<br>

 Example Nmap commands: